debeando/zenit/README.md

 [Zenit](https://en.wikipedia.org/wiki/Zenit_(satellite)) Project is a crawler stats for ProxySQL and MySQL.
 Zenit is a russian was spy satellite.

+Zenit tool collect stats data and send to ...
+- ProxySQL

 ## ProxySQL

 ### Configure